adler-j/ryanwattersme/content/tutorials/improved-code-blocks-with-hugo-shortcodes-and-clipboardjs.md

 ---
 title: Better Code Blocks with Hugo and Clipboard.js
-subtitle: Provide convenience and consistency in your code tutorials by leveraging Hugo shortcodes and `Document.execCommand`
+subtitle: Add convenience to your tutorials by leveraging Hugo shortcodes and `Document.execCommand`
 description: ryanwatters.io is currently in development.
 Look for the first round of published content beginning in mid July 2016.
-date: 2016-05-28
+date: 2016-06-24
-publishdate: 2016-05-28
+publishdate: 2016-06-24
-updated: 2016-05-28
+updated: 2016-06-24
 draft: false
 image: hugo-javascript.jpg
 categories: [dev testing]
 tags: [markdown,hugo]
 include_comments: false
 remove_kudos: true
+no_google: false
 ---

 {{% assumptions %}}